Cyber2525/Analyst-GPT/README.md

 - Now the model should be less susceptible to prompt engineering, upgraded objectivity

-🔄 Claude 3.7 Reasoning mode support it's in BETA stage, let me cook

-⬆️ REASONING mode it's in BETA.
-Now it's significantly less buggy
+supportes models:
+-
+- Analyst v1 (deprecated)
+  • Claude 3.7
+- Analyst V2:
+  • Claude 3.7
+- Analyst V2 reasoning:
+  • Claude 3.7 reasoning
+- V3:
+  • Claude 3.7 reasoning
+  • Grog 2
+  • Grog 3

 ‼️ Use "Analyst v2" for claude 3.7 and reasoning version for the claude reasoning. if misusing with other models, you will get ass results

-⚠️ If it shows a 0% in a analysis, check it again, an isolated 0% might be a file scan bug, try again.
-Double-checking your scans is the best way to avoid these little bugs
+⚠️ If it shows a stunning result, check it again, an isolated stunning result might be a bias